Part 3 in the series of 1MORE reviews, today we are taking a listen to their dual-driver Apple Lightning cable IEM.

 I’m very on board with that concept.
-I am not really enjoying being stuck with an iPhone though for testing.
-I can’t take it anywhere else with the gear I have.
+I am not really enjoying being stuck with an iPhone though for testing as I can’t take it anywhere else with the gear I have.
 I can’t use it on home amps to push just how far it goes and what it is capable of.

 Well, that is interesting.
 This one seems the most bass potent in terms of depth reached.
 It is not a bassy IEM, per say, but it is the one that seems the most elevated down below of the three tested so far.
 Clearly, I’d be recommending this one to anyone who prefers the 1MORE house sound and wants the most bass of the crop of IEM’s they are offering.

 For me and to my ear, I am detecting plenty of smoothness, in a similar manner to the Triple model’s very elegant feel to the bass experience, but also one that digs deeper.
 Quality at the $150 is still very nice, but still taking a backseat to a few others out there on the market.
 But, again, just like the Triple, none of those others are really this smooth sounding that I can recall.

 Physical slam seems very similar to the Triple model, which was offering a relatively fatigue-free experience in terms of wince factor and kick.
 If you are into the very smooth bass with a soft impact, this is a good start for you.
 If you want something that engages a lot more in terms of physical slam factor, you should probably opt for the Quad model instead.